 Such knowledge, however, is mandatory for a better understanding of this polar fjord system and potentially to use it as a model system for future artic change scenarios under the pressure of global warming.
-The most comprehensive review thus far on the occurrence and higher trophic level species in the Kongsfjorden ecosystem has been performed by Hop et al. (2002) and revealed approximately 34 zooplancton taxa, between 29 and 396 macrozoobenthos species as well as approximately 30 fish species in the fjord system in total depending on the type of substratum.
+The most comprehensive review thus far on the occurrence and higher trophic level species in the Kongsfjorden ecosystem has been performed by Hop et al. (2002) and revealed approximately 34 zooplankton taxa, between 29 and 396 macrozoobenthos species as well as approximately 30 fish species in the fjord system in total depending on the type of substratum.
 Most of these data have been sampled during intense summer campaigns with ship-supported sampling methods or by occasional SCUBA diving operations at different sites of the fjord.
 Although these datasets are highly valuable, they are mainly restricted to the polar summer when light is available and sampling can be performed on a regular basis.
 A systematic year round assessment of the fjord community, especially of the shallow water habitats, which are well known as most important as spawning, hatching and nursery grounds for juvenile specimen (Fischer and Eckmann, 1997b; 1997a; Werner, 1977), is missing.

 Thorough assessments especially of higher tropic levels such as fish and macroinvertebrates are demanding already in northern temperate non-polar waters because of the required logistics, methods and men-power (Wehkamp and Fischer, 2013c; 2013b; 2013a).
-In arctic waters with the even harsher conditions with respect to low winter temperatures, seasonal limited daylight availability and a partly or complete ice coverage, longer-term and year-round assessments especially in shallow coastal areas are almost completely lacking.
-Furthermore, in several hard bottom fjord system, such as the Kongsfjord system, the shallow-water areas are relatively inaccessible by trawling with larger vessels due to a complex and highly structured benthic habitat, with a mixture of rocky bottom and ice-rafted pebbles and stones (Jorgenson and Gulliksen, 2001).
+In Arctic waters with the even harsher conditions with respect to low winter temperatures, seasonally limited daylight availability and a partly or complete ice coverage, longer-term and year-round assessments especially in shallow coastal areas are almost completely lacking.
+Furthermore, in several hard bottom fjord system, such as the Kongsfjorden system, the shallow-water areas are relatively inaccessible by trawling with larger vessels due to a complex and highly structured benthic habitat, with a mixture of rocky bottom and ice-rafted pebbles and stones (Jørgenson and Gulliksen, 2001).
 Therefore, most available studies are temporally restricted to the summer months and the open or deeper water bodies.

 In the present study, we present data from a 13-month (October 2013 to November 2014) lasting hydro-biological survey in the sublittoral zone of the Arctic Kongsfjorden at the southern shoreline close to the research village NyÅlesund at UMT N 8763194, E 433755 (Fig. 1).
 With a 2012 installed cabled underwater observatory (COSYNA@AWIPEV Underwater Observatory - subsequently called UWO), we continuously recorded the main hydrological parameters temperature, salinity, pH, Chl-A and turbidity and additionally made a quantitative analysis of the abundance, species occurrence and (for selected species) length-frequency distribution of the fish and macroinvertebrate taxa.
 For the latter assessment, a stereo-optical macro-biota observatory called “RemOS1” (Remote Optical System) was used specifically designed for long-term exposure and assessments of fish and macroinvertebrate communities in shallow water areas (Fischer et al., 2007b).
 Data acquisition was conducted year round, remote controlled with a temporal resolution of 1Hz for the hydrological data and a stereoscopic imaging frequency of 30 min.
-Parallel to this study, two classic fishing campaign were performed in April 2014 and September 2014 for 6 weeks each in the same area with standard fyke-nets to provide ground-truth data for the remote-sampled fish data.
-Because these data were used for several other parallel studies during 2014, they have been published elsewhere (Brand and Fischer, subm.).
+Parallel to this study, classic fishing campaigns were performed in the same area with standard fyke-nets to provide ground-truth data for the remotely sampled fish data.
+The fishing campaigns were perfomed in June/July and September of 2012 to 2014.
+The results of 2012 to 2013 are published in Brand & Fischer (2016).
+The publication of the dataset of 2014 together with an comparative analysis of the results of the UWO is in preparation (Brand, pers. comm.)